National Squad – Code of Ethics and Conduct

-If a player fails to make weight at the official weigh‐in for a competition, the relevant high performance coach will report this to the Performance Directorate who will consider the evidence to assess the appropriate course of action.
-All infringements will be treated individually.
+If a player fails to make weight at the official weigh‐in for a competition, the relevant high performance coach will report this to the Performance Director who will consider the appropriate course of action.

 While representing Great Britain players and members of the support staff team over the legal drinking age in the country in which the event is being held will be required to refrain from drinking any alcohol for the duration of the competition or training period.

 The BJA would advise players not to drink at any time during international representation and to drink with moderation during main preparation and competition phases.
-However, in exceptional circumstances, the designated Team Leader ie member of Performance Directorate or nominated coaching staff may give permission for players and/or members of the support staff team over the legal drinking age to have a recreational drink, if they so choose. .
+However, in exceptional circumstances, the designated Team Leader may give permission for players and/or members of the support staff team over the legal drinking age to have a recreational drink, if they so choose.

 This permission may only be granted after all of the fights for all of the players in the delegation are completed and/or after all training sessions are completed for the whole team.
 It would be expected that any alcohol consumed at this time would be in moderation.

 Any players or member of the support staff team found to be drinking alcohol during a competition/training camp will be withdrawn from the competition/training camp and, at the discretion of the designated Team Leader, may be sent home and may be required to refund all incurred costs to the BJA.